nestorsaiz/saiz-et-al_2016/README.md

 	* S: SU5402 (FGFRi)
 	* LM: reference littermate
 - **Experimenter**: initials of individual collecting and processing the sample.
 NS: Nestor Saiz; KW: Kiah M Williams.
-- **Regime**: culture regime, as defined in Regimes.csv
+- **Regime**: culture regime, as defined in *Regimes.csv*.
 - **Treatment**: treatment condition.
-Abreviations defined as follows:
+Abbreviations defined as follows:
 	* Control: culture media (KSOM) with or without 1ug/ml of Heparin
 	* FGF4_1000: KSOM + 1ug/ml (1000ng/ml)  of rhFGF4 + 1ug/ml of Heparin
 	* PD03_1: KSOM + 1uM PD0325901
 	* AZD_1: KSOM + 1uM AZD4547
-	* SU_10: KSOM + 10uM SU5402 (not included in analysis)
+	* SU_10: KSOM + 10uM SU5402 (excluded from analysis)
 	* SU_20: KSOM + 20uM SU5402
 - **Tt_length**: length of treatment in the indicated conditions.
 - **Cellcount**: total cell number of the embryo.
 - **Cell_ID**: identifier for each nucleus (proxy for the cell) in an embryo.
-Cell_IDs correspond to the number assigned by MINS to each segmented nucleus, which can be found in the *overlaid.tiff* file for the corresponding embryo, at the corresponding XYZ coordinates.
+Cell_IDs correspond to the number assigned by MINS to each segmented nucleus, which can be found in the _*overlaid.tiff_ file for the corresponding embryo, at the corresponding XYZ coordinates.
 **NOTE:** Cell_IDs that are non-integers were generated during correction for undersegmentation.
 Fluorescence intensities for these nuclei have been measured manually and are reliable.
 However, XYZ coordinates may correspond to the nearest neighbor (corresponding integer Cell_ID).
 - **Identity**: lineage identity, manually assigned by the experimenter.
 It has the following levels:
 	* TE: trophectoderm - outer cell, CDX2+ (if applicable)